maquadir/ImageScraping/README.md

 ### Invoke Imghur API Url with top images of the week using Request.Builder()
 We have declared an Http Client  which will call the request to invoke the Imghur API url using Request.Builder()

          val okHttpClient = OkHttpClient().newBuilder()
             .addInterceptor(HttpLoggingInterceptor().setLevel(HttpLoggingInterceptor.Level.BODY))
             .build()

+- From the Imghur API website we use URL https://api.imgur.com/3/gallery//top/viral/week to fetch the top viral images of the week from the Imghur Gallery

         val request = Request.Builder()
             .url("https://api.imgur.com/3/gallery//top/viral/week")